salkantay trek

 Pick up in Cuzco

-The guide will pick you up at your accommodation in Cuzco between 4:00 and 4:30 in the morning.
-When the whole group is together, you will start a several hours ride by minibus, overlooking the spectacular snowy landscapes of the Salkantay or Humantay mountains.
+Your guide will pick you up at your accommodation in Cusco between 4:00 and 4:30 AM.
+Once the whole group is gathered, you’ll embark on a scenic minibus ride, taking in the stunning views of the snow-capped peaks of Salkantay and Humantay.

 Mollepata